seinecle/blog/_posts/2023-10-12-visions-future-generative-ai.md

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7117498531065511937" allowfullscreen="" title="Embedded post" width="504" height="399" frameborder="0"></iframe>

 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:7112524133564870657" allowfullscreen="" title="Embedded post" width="504" height="588" frameborder="0"></iframe>

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Having worked on conversational AI in the past, I think that with the current capabilities, we should strongly discourage &amp; warn about the anthropomorphism and leverage of psychology patterns of users by chatbots. <br><br>For thousands of years, we&#39;ve been used to be able to have good… <a href="https://t.co/umlPKFq85M">https://t.co/umlPKFq85M</a></p>&mdash; clem 🤗 (@ClementDelangue) <a href="https://twitter.com/ClementDelangue/status/1710349025793159338?ref_src=twsrc%5Etfw">October 6, 2023</a></blockquote>

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The heretofore silent majority of AI scientists and engineers who<br>- do not believe in AI extinction scenarios or<br>- believe we have agency in making AI powerful, reliable, and safe and<br>- think the best way to do so is through open source AI platforms<br>NEED TO SPEAK UP ! <a href="https://t.co/geptca8idf">https://t.co/geptca8idf</a></p>&mdash; Yann LeCun (@ylecun) <a href="https://twitter.com/ylecun/status/1711780316652990766?ref_src=twsrc%5Etfw">October 10, 2023</a></blockquote>